CAC Payback Period Explained: How to Calculate and Reduce SaaS Payback Period

 Each customer acquired by your SaaS company has a payback period—an amount of time that it will take for the customer to pay back their cost of acquisition.
 The shorter the payback period, the faster your company can grow.
 You don't need a financial analyst to calculate it!

 Think of each customer you pay to acquire as an initial investment.
-You're banking on the fact that this initial investment can at least break-even and hopefully produce positive cash flows in the future.
+You're banking on the fact that this initial investment can at least come to a break-even point and hopefully produce positive cash flows in the future.
 If you don't know how each acquisition affects your net cash flow, you're sailing in a SaaS sea with no sails.
 Getting your payback period method down may be the best way to understand how much you can spend on each customer.

 1. What is a payback period?